Hints on How to Improve your Line Art and Line Quality

 Conclusion

-Thank you for taking the time to read this tutorial, I hope this helps you ink your manga or comic more effectively.
-You can now see, how just the outline can help tell your story more clearly, and how you can use certain tricks to direct the readers eyes.
+Thank you for taking the time to read this tutorial, I hope this helps you ink your manga or comic more effectively whether on the computer or iPad.
+You can now see how just the outline can help tell your story more clearly, and how you can use certain tricks to direct the reader’s eyes.

 About the Artist